 The Life of a Sherman Tanker: The Crew the Tank, and How They Lived With it, Babied it, Loved and Hated it.

-This section will be about the crew of and life in the Sherman tank.
+This section is about the crews of and their life in the Sherman tank.
 It will cover the responsibilities of each crew member.
-It will try and cover what life was like as a tank crewmember.
-No man facing war in the modern world has it easy, and the men who fought the Sherman fit this category.
-Tankers faced dangers regular infantry didn’t, but overall, being a tanker was more comfortable, and less likely to get you killed than being grunt.
+It will try and cover what the day to day routine of a tank crewmember.
+No man facing war in the modern world has it easy, and the men who fought the Sherman fit this category, but the claims of bad writers aside, the crews of Sherman tanks had a better chance to make it through the war than your average dough.
+Tankers faced dangers regular infantry didn’t, but overall, being a tanker was more comfortable, safe, and less likely to get you killed than being grunt.
 No man who had to face down Nazi Germany, or Imperial Japan, had it easy though.

-This point was really driven home in a recent Chieftain’s hatch, he mentioned how he was interviewing an American tank crewman from WWII, and the crewmember loved the Sherman, because it protected him from all the stuff he saw kill the infantry around his tank.
-When any kind of artillery fire comes in, the tankers can just close their hatches, buttoning the tank up, and wait it out, at worst; the exterior cargo on the tank is going to get some holes, and even a direct hit, unless it was a really big gun, probably wouldn’t hurt the crew.
+In most cases the crews loved their tank, this point was really driven home in a recent Chieftain’s hatch, he mentioned how he was interviewing an American tank crewman from WWII, and the crewmember loved the Sherman, because it protected him from all the stuff he saw kill the infantry around his tank.
+When any kind of artillery fire comes in, the tankers can just close their hatches, buttoning the tank up, and wait it out.
+The exterior cargo on the tank is going to get some holes but the crew was safe, and even a direct hit, unless it was a really big gun, probably wouldn’t hurt the crew.
 The doughs around the tank had to find any cover they could, and lots of infantry died to mortar and artillery fire.
-The tankers also didn’t have to worry about machine guns; AP mines, grenades, or bayonets either.
+The tankers also didn’t have to worry about machine guns; AP mines, grenades, and bayonets either.

 Being a tanker has its own set of dangers and horrible ways to die, but overall, it was a lot safer to be in a tank, than to be any kind of grunt.
 Sure, the beast you live with, service, and fight can hurt or kill you if you are not careful, ripping off a carelessly placed foot as a turret rotates or losing fingers to a hatches can suck, but training can minimize those, no training can save you from an artillery barrage as grunt, if you didn’t have time to dig a hole and its flat.
 The gruesome ways tanker could die in combat are somewhat offset by the things he can stash in the tank to make life more comfortable.
 Booze and non-army food were popular items for tanks, plus, you’re not walking around with a heavy pack all the time.

-The idea behind the manual was to give the tank commanders and platoon leaders a set of standard instructions to teach their men the same things, to make everything about the tank and using it as familiar as possible, so it could be used in combat effectively, even under the most terrifying conditions, and still accomplish its mission.
+The idea behind the Field Manual was to give the tank commanders and platoon leaders a set of standard instructions to teach their men so they were all trained to do their jobs the same way, to make everything about the tank and using it as familiar as possible, so it could be used in combat effectively, even under the most terrifying conditions, and still accomplish its mission.
 The commands being standardized meant the crew members could be moved around and know the standard way things are done, even in another tank, with an unfamiliar crew.

 Here’s a list of some of the drills: Do Something Over and Over until it bores you to Tears